What Did Jesus Look Like

 Jesus was not attractive.
 Isaiah chapter fifty-three, verse two plainly states that Christ was not a good-looking man.
 Three times in that verse, Isaiah emphasizes that Jesus was not handsome in the least, purposefully.

 Jesus was unattractive so that people would not desire Him for His physical beauty.
-The prophet Haggai states that Jesus is the desire of all nations, but it is not due to His physical appearance, rather because of His inner strength and beauty of character.
+The prophet Haggai states that Jesus is the desire of all nations; but, as a human being, it was not due to His physical appearance, rather because of His inner strength and beauty of character.

 Did Jesus have long hair?
 No. The Word of God says it is a shame for men to have long hair (1 Corinthians 11:14), with only one exception, a Nazirite vow; and Jesus was not under a Nazirite vow.